webxos/macroslow/API/anthropic/readme.md

-# 🐪 PROJECT DUNES 2048-AES: Guide to Using Anthropic’s Claude API with Model Context Protocol (MCP)
+# 🐪 PROJECT DUNES 2048-AES: Guide to Using Anthropic’s Claude API

 *Integrating Claude for Tool Calling, Agentic Workflows, and Quantum-Enhanced Applications with MACROSLOW SDKs*

+*Anthropic API fees and rates may apply*

 **Copyright:** © 2025 WebXOS Research Group.
 All Rights Reserved.
 **License:** MIT License for research and prototyping with attribution to [webxos.netlify.app](https://webxos.netlify.app).